colcon/colcon-clean/README.md

 ## Extension points

 This extension makes use of a number of colcon-core extension points for registering verbs, subverbs with colcon CLI.
-This extension also provides it's own extension points for additional support for further cleaning strategies.
+This extension also provides it's own extension points to support additional cleaning strategies.

 ### `BaseHandlerExtensionPoint`